Running slower sounds simple. Until you actually try it.

 Running slower feels awkward at first.

-but that’s part of the process
+But that’s part of the process

 You’re not doing something wrong.

-you’re building something new
+You’re building something new

 PaceFoundry author